freeman-lab/transformist/README.md

 # transformist

 Really simple transformations in the plane.
-A transform in two-dimensions is just a positional shift, a scale factor, and an angle of rotation.
+A transform in two dimensions is just a positional shift, a scale factor, and an angle of rotation.
 This module lets you specify and compose these transforms and apply them to sets of points.

 ## API